 3. If he still doesn't repent, inform the church (Matt 18:17a).
 Verse 17, "If he refuses to listen to them, tell it to the church."
-For us, this typically happens in a Sunday evening service.
-The purpose of informing the church is to encourage the church membership to pray for and seek the restoration of the unrepentant brother.
-A period of time is allowed for the church members to seek to make contact with the wayward brother and warn him, desiring to see genuine repentance demonstrated.
+We typically handle such matters at communion, or at a church business meeting.
+The purpose of informing the church is so that the church family can pray for and seek the restoration of their unrepentant brother.
+A period of time is allowed for the church members to seek to make contact with this wayward brother, and warn him, desiring to see genuine repentance demonstrated.

-By the way, please realize that every Christian is responsible to do this recovery work, not just church leaders.
-It's not just the pastor's job, nor the deacons.
+Notice something.
+Who is responsible to do this recovery work?
+It's not just the pastor's responsibility, nor the deacons.
 In fact, pastors and deacons don't discipline someone.
 The church does.
-Leaders lead, yes, but the church takes action.
+Yes, leaders lead in the process, but the discipline is the action of the church.8